 Here we concentrate on cyber-bullying, this being where intactivists feel most at liberty to let their guard down and show their true colors.
 It is also where it is easiest to gather evidence.
 It does not take long to find examples, whether on their Facebook pages, or in comments threads.
 Worryingly, some examples come from high-profile intactivists, even leaders within the movement, not just random internet trolls.
 The collection here is the tip of a very large, and very scary, iceberg.
 In a few instances a brief introduction or background will be provided but, in most cases, the evidence speaks for itself.
 Be advised that some of the content is deeply disturbing, and the language gratuitously offensive.
 Another compilation of similar material can be viewed here: https://docs.wixstatic.com/ugd/b794cb_26336ebcba35422983c62f4bbfb665ef.pd

 Comments threads and social media are popular platforms for intolerant and fanatical intactivists to direct their foul invective against anyone who disagrees.
 Try posting a few comments disputing their claims and watch as they come swarming out, like a cloud of angry wasps after their nest has been poked.
+Or mention on Facebook you have had your son circumcised, and see your inbox fill up with insults.
 It will soon become apparent that while you don’t need a foreskin to debate these people, you do need a thick one.

 This meme, circulated amongst anti-intactivist groups, sums it up rather nicely: